Payment routing 101: definition, process, rules, and workflow

 While the potential benefits of international intelligent payment routing are great, there are also some severe drawbacks worth considering.

 Routing increases the complexity of all payment-related processes.
-You have to deal with multiple PSPs and their specificities, from fees they charge to their data settling and reporting format.
-Instead of a quick win, you can find yourself in the payment management and reconciliation nightmare, putting way more effort into handling your transactions than you expected.
+You have to deal with multiple PSPs and their specificities, from the fees they charge to their data settling and reporting format.
+Instead of a quick win, you may find yourself in a payment management and reconciliation nightmare, requiring significantly more effort to handle your transactions than you initially expected.

 With this in mind, try looking for a payment orchestration platform that will help you handle not just routing but the whole process of working with multiple payment providers.
 For example, Corefy helps businesses conveniently manage the entire payment and payout lifecycle in one place.